Review

 Then again, perhaps it was only because rock 'n' roll's rise meant the best pure R & B artists weren't necessarily going to reach the biggest commercial heights, no matter how great.
 She struggled for about ten years to make it as a pop artist, then abandoned secular music to return to her gospel roots, & in later years refused even to talk about her R & B recordings, which didn't help keep her reputation alive.

 Personally I felt Every Day did have cross-over appeal & should've been a rock ballad hit.
 Her deep vocal register conveyed an authoritative strength some might call masculine, & the performance reminds me just a bit of the later Lenny Welch cover of "Since I Fell for You."
-It is in any case one of the original portions of Rhythm & Blues that is truly to treasure.
+It is in any case one of the great portions of Rhythm & Blues & is truly to treasure.

 He's the brother of singer Pearl Bailey, but he has nothing to do with her signature song "Won't You Come Home Bill Bailey" which is a very old standard dating back to 1902.